mihaibujanca/slambench3/README.md

 make deps
 ```
 The idea is to maximise the chance of a good build, by selection the best cocktail of libraries.
-This will downdload and compile the following applications : Brisk, Ceres, CVD, Eigen3, Flann, FreeImage, G2O, Gvars, OpenCV, OpenGV, OpenTuner, Pangolin, PCL, Suitesparse, TooN.
+This will download and compile the following applications : Brisk, Ceres, CVD, Eigen3, Flann, FreeImage, G2O, Gvars, OpenCV, OpenGV, OpenTuner, Pangolin, PCL, Suitesparse, TooN.

-more informations are available in the ``framework/makefiles/README.md`` file.
+more information is available in the ``framework/makefiles/README.md`` file.

 #### 2. SLAMBench framework ####